nvidia-holoscan/holohub/operators/qt_video/README.md

 The `qt_video` operator is used to display a video in a [QtQuick](https://doc.qt.io/qt-6/qtquick-index.html) application.

-For more information on how to use this operator in an application see [Qt example](../../applications/qt/README.md).
+For more information on how to use this operator in an application see [Qt video replayer example](../../applications/qt_video_replayer/README.md).

 #### `holoscan::ops::QtVideoOp`